 The Uber business model is also known as a multisided platform business model, as it connects drivers (offer) and passengers (demand), in order to offer cheaper transportation and an additional source of income.
-According to Dara Khosrowshahi, CEO of Uber, “Uber accounts for less than 1% of all miles driven globally.
+According to Dara Khosrowshahi, current CEO of Uber, “Uber accounts for less than 1% of all miles driven globally.
 Just a small percentage of people in countries where Uber is available have ever used our services”.
 Still, I am sure that you know very well what this company is, you have probably already used its services and, most likely, you have the app installed on your smartphone.

 Uber is a technological platform that has revolutionized urban transportation — and has given taxi drivers and cab companies a lot of headaches.
 In short, it is an app that connects drivers to users who need a ride, using a smartphone as a tool.